 Taking a cue from the Selfridges campaign, I reduced other popular brands down to their purest essence… removing the brand name and logo.
 In doing this, I highlight four techniques — used by these brands and potentially yours — to make them stand out.

 *Click on each image to reveal the brand as well as other pertinent information.

 1. Emblematic Form

-Is your packaging so unique that customers can recognize it immediately?
+Is your product or packaging so unique that customers can recognize it immediately?
 Does it jump off the shelf?
-If not, perhaps whipping your brand packaging into shape is a distinct possibility.
+If not, perhaps whipping your brand packaging or product into shape is a distinct possibility.

 2. Signature Color